 Sleep, Food & Water

-A roof top tent (AIRTOP Maggiolina by Autohome) hosted us in the national parks and deserts and allowed us to camp almost everywhere in the African continent while our Toyota camper van has been appropriately converted to fit a 1.90cmx1.25cm foam mattress.
+A roof top tent (AIROP Maggiolina by Autohome) hosted us in the national parks and deserts and allowed us to camp almost everywhere in the African continent while our Toyota camper van has been appropriately converted to fit a 1.90cmx1.25cm foam mattress.
 For cooking, we make use of a normal set of pots, pans and other funny stuff that we use while camping the last 20 years (a 3kg & a 10kg gas bottles, 2 burner stove etc).
 The portable refrigerator indelB TB42 (of 42 liters capacity) keeps always water & beers cool.
 The high tech carbon filter Katadyn Combi ensures that we have fresh and clean water to drink where circumstances do not allow us to buy purified bottled water.

 Navigation & Orientation